stigbd/clubeventservice/README.md

 A competition may be one or more races.
 The competition is dedicated to one class of competitors.

+## Age categories (341.1)
+In Norway the competition year is 1st of May - 30th of April

 ## Formats (310)
 Competition formats:
 -   Interval Start (321),